liamf/photon-rgb-lamp/README.md

 # photon-rgb-lamp
-Code for the Particle Photon, to control an RGB lamp Assumes that teh RGB lamp is PWM controlled
+Code for the Particle Photon, to control an RGB lamp Assumes that the RGB lamp is PWM controlled

 You can power an arbitrarily powerful RGB LED or LED array like this, with the correct circuit design.